 Newspaper articles are short, objective and matter-of-fact.
-But, the problem is that for big events I can't see the big picture by just the news.
+But, the problem is that for big events I cannot see the big picture by just the news.
 I had followed the 1993 Bombay serial bomb blasts through the newspaper.
 But, since the blasts and the later investigation findings took months and the trials took years to finish, I was left with a hazy picture by the end.
-Earlier this year I heard about the movie Black Friday: The Shocking Truth Behind The '93 Bombay Blasts and decided to read the book on which it is based.
-Black Friday: The True Story Of The Bombay Bomb Blasts is written by by S. Hussain Zaidi.
+Earlier this year I heard about the movie Black Friday: The Shocking Truth Behind The ’93 Bombay Blasts and decided to read the book on which it is based.
+Black Friday: The True Story Of The Bombay Bomb Blasts is written by Hussain Zaidi.

 On the noon of 12 March 1993, 10 explosions rocked Bombay killing 257 people and injuring 713.
 It was a revenge planned for the Babri Masjid demolition and the riots that followed.
 In 1992, Dawood Ibrahim and Tiger Memon, two underworld dons who straddle Mumbai and Dubai decided to organize a hitback for the demolition.
 Dawood helps to smuggle in the large quantity of RDX and detonators required for the plan.
 Tiger takes care of hatching a plan to unleash terror, choosing suitable men, motivating them for a jihad and sends them to Pakistan for training.
-After they're back the plan is put into motion on that fateful day.
+After they are back the plan is put into motion on that fateful day.
 Tiger Memom leaves India with his family a day before the blasts.
 Over the next few days and months, the Bombay police are left to clear the debris, defuse the unexploded bombs and figure out who orchestrated the plan.
 Here they are helped by a lot of lucky clues.
 The Bollywood nexus with mafia is also exposed.
 It is pretty clear that Pakistan lent lots of support with training the people in their terrorist camps and supplying the explosives.
 The two perpetrators Dawood and Tiger are found but they are today living freely in Karachi.

 Hussain Zaidi is a reporter for Mid-Day.
 The book is a result of 4 years of research and is completely non-fictional.
 It covers in detail the events that led to the blasts and the investigations which followed.
 Though the writing is amateurish, the pace is quick and the book was un-put-downable.
 A good read.